 The Chevrolet Blazer brings back a familiar badge to the GM brand's lineup, but reformats what's underneath.

 Chevy last sold a truck-based Blazer SUV in the 2005 model year.
 The new vehicle is a mid-size crossover SUV with front-drive roots, seating for five, and a base inline-4 engine.
 It slots between the Chevy Equinox and Traverse in GM's crossover-SUV lineup, and will be sold in base, Premier, and RS models.

 With the new Blazer, Chevrolet adopts a fashion-forward set of styling cues far removed from the blocky Blazers of the past.
 The shape wears some details now considered crossover couture, from LED lighting, expressively stamped fenders, and blacked-out rear roof pillars that let the roof appear to float.

-The Blazer will offer driver-selectable modes that change up throttle and stability control to accommodate available traction.
-The front-drive Blazer will offer all-wheel drive as an option.
-On all models with AWD, the system will be able to disconnect the rear wheels from power, to improve fuel economy.
+The Blazer offers driver-selectable modes that change up throttle and stability control to accommodate available traction.
+The front-drive Blazer also can be fitted with all-wheel drive as an option.
+On some models with AWD, the system is able to disconnect the rear wheels from power, to improve fuel economy.
 On RS and Premier models, a twin-clutch AWD system can deliver varying levels of power to the rear wheels for better traction and handling.

-Base Blazers will ride on 18-inch wheels and tires.
-Chevy will offer upgraded wheels, up to 21-inchers.
+Base Blazers ride on 18-inch wheels and tires.
+Chevy offers upgraded wheels, up to 21-inchers.

-The five-seat Blazer will have a sliding rear seat, a feature the Equinox once offered.
+The five-seat Blazer has a sliding rear seat, a feature the Equinox once offered.
 Front heated and cooled seats and a heated steering wheel work in unison with automatic climate control and/or remote start.
-Heated rear outboard seats will be available.
+Heated rear outboard seats are available.